Skip to main content

 1 mentions Positive Neutral Negative

-• “Crazy to think that a racing game could deliver such a captivating character development for not just yourself, but your team.”
+• “Crazy to think that a racing game could deliver such captivating character development for not just yourself, but your team.”

-Buy Grid Legends
+Buy GRID Legends

 25h Median play time